 The Company's St-André (QC) site shows continued traces of surface contamination from previous treating activities exceeding existing regulatory requirements.
-The Company received approval for the environmental rehabilitation plan in fiscal 2016.
-The Company started to implement its plan during fiscal 2016 and treatment of soil on-site was to be performed over an estimated period of 5 years.
-The remaining rehabilitation was expected to occur in fiscal 2020.
-Unfortunately, because of the duration and impact of the COVID-19 pandemic, no work was performed in fiscal 2020.
-The Company continued its rehabilitation plan in fiscal 2021, with further work performed in 2022.
-In 2022, the Company submitted a revised timetable for the site remediation which was approved by the "Ministère de l'Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs".
-The Company started to implement its revised plan during the third quarter of fiscal 2022 and treatment of soil on-site will be performed over an estimated period of 3 years.
+In 2022, the Company submitted a revised timetable for the site remediation which was approved by the "Ministère de l'Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs" and is to be completed before December 31, 2024.